 There are hundreds of different strain types, so how do you know which ones to look out for?
 Here’s a look at some of the most common strains.

-○L. acidophilus: one of the most researched (and most popular) strains.
-It is often found in fermented foods and added to yogurts.
-L. acidophilus supports overall digestion, nutrient absorption, immune health and vaginal health in females.
+- L. acidophilus: one of the most researched (and most popular) strains and often found in fermented foods and added to yogurts; L. acidophilus supports overall digestion, nutrient absorption, immune health and vaginal health

-○L. rhamnosus: a popular probiotic among travelers for promoting digestive health while abroad.
-It also promotes vaginal health and plays an important role in maintaining immune function.
-L. rhamnosus G.G. is one of the most studied probiotic strains.
+- L. rhamnosus: a popular probiotic among travelers for promoting digestive health while abroad; also promotes vaginal health and plays an important role in maintaining immune function, plus L. rhamnosus G.G. is one of the most studied probiotic strains

 What’s the magic number of CFUs to shoot for?
 Unfortunately, there’s no clear answer to this question, since individual microbiomes vary so much.
 It’s always a good idea to see what your doctor recommends.
 Many probiotic supplements contain over 1 billion CFU, and some contain up to 66 billion!

 For more on probiotics and gut health, see Trust Your Gut: Build a Healthier Gut with Probiotics.
 Not sure which probiotic is right for you, take our Probiotics Quiz here.

 1 Expert consensus document.
 The International Scientific Association for Probiotics and Prebiotics consensus statement on the scope and appropriate use of the term probiotic.
 PubMed. https://www.ncbi.nlm.nih.gov/pubmed/24912386 (Accessed 2/27/2018)

 2 What are Probiotics?
 Dr. Ananya Mandal, MD.
 News Medical, Life Sciences. https://www.news-medical.net/health/What-are-Probiotics.aspx (Accessed 2/27/2018)